GraphThinker: Reinforcing Temporally Grounded Video Reasoning with Event Graph Thinking: Introduction

-Specifically, we construct structured event-based video scene graphs (EVSGs) that explicitly encode fine-grained event relations to guide the MLLM's reasoning.
+Specifically, we construct structured Event-based Video Scene Graphs (EVSGs) that explicitly encode fine-grained event relations to guide the MLLM's reasoning.
 Our EVSGs are constructed without human annotations by a \emph{self-generate} and \emph{self-refine} process.
-We first use an MLLM to generate multi-grained event-level dense captions, and then prompt the MLLM to refine the generated captions into structured scene graphs.
-Each graph captures \textit{intra-event} relations through object nodes and their semantic interactions within an event, while \textit{inter-event} relations are modeled as timestamp-based temporal edges connecting event subgraphs.
-Such graphs provide temporal event relations that constrain reasoning and form an intermediate thinking process, thus mitigating hallucinations.
+We first use an MLLM to generate multi-grained event-level dense captions, and then prompt it to refine these captions into structured scene graphs.
+Each graph captures \textit{intra-event} relations through object nodes and their semantic interactions within an event, while \textit{inter-event} relations are modelled as timestamp-based temporal edges connecting event subgraphs.
+Although EVSG remains textual, it provides structured event-level evidence rather than unstructured caption sequences, organising video content into timestamped events, triplets, and temporal links to reduce ambiguity and support consistent temporal reasoning.

-Moreover, we further enhance the video grounding capability of the exploited MLLM through reinforcement finetuning.
-We introduce a visual attention reward that encourages the MLLM to increase its visual attention scores during video reasoning.
-This visual attention promotion guides the MLLM to actively explore visual cues for reasoning rather than mainly relying on the input EVSGs.
-Together, the formed textual EVSGs and visual attention reward provide complementary benefits that enable MLLMs to achieve visually grounded, temporally consistent, and hallucination-mitigated video reasoning.
+{Moreover, we further enhance the MLLM's temporally grounded reasoning capability with reinforcement-finetuning.
+We introduce a visual attention reward that encourages the MLLM to actively attend to reliable visual cues during video reasoning, rather than relying solely on the input EVSGs.} Together, the formed textual EVSGs and visual attention reward provide complementary benefits that enable MLLMs to achieve visually grounded and temporally consistent video reasoning.

-We summarize our contributions as follows: \begin{itemize} \item We observe that existing video MLLMs lack the explicit modeling of event relations within input videos, which limits their ability to perform coherent and causally consistent reasoning, thus introducing hallucinations. \item We propose \ourmeth{}, a reinforcement fine-tuning method for modeling explicit causal and event-level reasoning in videos. \ourmeth{} jointly integrates a structured textual graph and a visual reward to enforce visual grounding, mitigating hallucinations in video reasoning. \item \ourmeth{} achieves effective improvements over existing state-of-the-art video reasoning MLLMs on two video reasoning benchmarks, \emph{RexTime} and \emph{VidHalluc}. \end{itemize}
+We summarise our contributions as follows: 1) We propose \ourmeth{}, a reinforcement finetuning method that constructs an Event-based Video Scene Graph (EVSG) to model intra- and inter-event relations for structured video reasoning. {2) \ourmeth{} introduces a novel visual attention reward that encourages visual grounding of EVSG-guided reasoning during reinforcement finetuning, reducing over-reliance on textual graph cues and thereby mitigating reasoning hallucinations. } 3) \ourmeth{} achieves notable improvements over existing state-of-the-art video reasoning MLLMs on two benchmarks, \emph{RexTime} and \emph{VidHalluc}.
+Moreover, it is more inference-efficient than prior SoTA methods and incurs only negligible additional overhead compared with vanilla GRPO-trained MLLMs, when using the reusable EVSG representation.